 Response Time Rate

-Key performance indicators or KPIs benefit businesses of all kinds, but if you’re looking to increase your revenue, conversions, and long-term customer base, you’ll want to look at sales KPIs specifically.
+Key performance indicators or KPIs benefit businesses of all kinds, but if you’re looking to increase your sales opportunities, revenue, conversions, and long-term customer base, you’ll want to look at the important Sales KPIs specifically.

 These sales metrics or KPIs for sales measure performance on an individual or team level, allowing you and your sales managers to see who the superstar sales reps are and how they maintain their success.